Amogh-Kulkarni/Amogh-Kulkarni.github.io/_publications/2024-02-17-paper-title-number-4.md

 ---

 <p>
-  My research includes the <a href="/portfolio/project2/">Numerical Analysis of Wavedrag on Cascade Fins</a>, where I explore varying the leading edge shape of cascade fins in a supersonic flow regime.
+  My research includes the <a href="/portfolio/project2/">Numerical Analysis of Wavedrag on Cascade Fins</a>, where I explore various leading edge shapes of cascade fins in a supersonic flow regime.
 </p>